grafana/grafana-plugin-examples/examples/panel-basic/README.md

 # Grafana Basic Panel Plugin example

-This is an example on how to build a basic panel plugin.
+This example provides a template for how to build a basic panel plugin.
+The definition for the panel is provided in `/src/components/SimplePanel/SimplePanel.tsx`.

+The plugin uses `TimeSeries` from the `grafana-ui` package to build a graph with the properties passed to the panel.
+The plugin also allows a tooltip to be shown when the user hovers over a visualization.

+Additionally, the plugin is set up to allow custom options such as a gradient mode selector and a list display mode to be configured from the Grafana sidebar.

 ## What is a Grafana panel plugin?